Billy's Thoughts

 Why?
 Because then I can get the outcomes, hah!! … *ahem*

-So if we are letting go of the outcome, what remains?
+So, why?
+If I am letting go of the outcome, what remains?

 Because I want to be someone who can act regardless of how I’m feeling.